In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And that’s a really nice pro to have access to such a large network of campgrounds.

-Thousand Trails Pro #6 – Friendly People
+Thousand Trails Pro #5 – Friendly People

 Now here’s something else that I’ll mention on a personal basis that is a pro to us.

-And that is that we have found that in the Thousand Trails system there are some really friendly people.
+And that is we have found that in the Thousand Trails system there are some really friendly people.

 That’s because there are lots of other folks in the system that are friendly and easy to get along with too.